You are here

 The Fitzpatrick Center North

-Overlooking the courtyard and a paved terrace on the quad is Twinnie’s Cafe, located in the northwest corner of the 1st floor of the north building.
+Overlooking the courtyard and a paved terrace on the quad is Twinnie’s Café, located in the northwest corner of the first floor of the North Building.
 Twinnie's is the lifelong nickname of former Dean Kristina Johnson's mother, Kathleen B. Johnson, who was a twin.
 The café is a natural gathering place for faculty, staff, students and visitors, serving coffee, teas and a variety of light fare.

-The rest of the 1st floor of the biomed and Vinik buildings is devoted to bioengineering.
-The Pratt Bioengineering Initiative builds on the Department of Biomedical Engineering’s close relationship with the School of Medicine.
+The rest of the first floor of the biomed and Vinik buildings is devoted to bioengineering.
+The Pratt Bioengineering Initiative builds on the Duke BME's close relationship with the Duke University School of Medicine.
 It aims to improve human health, from insights into cell behavior to devices that regulate the rhythms and chemical tides of the body.
 Key programs on the 1st floor include neuroengineering, tissue engineering, genomic technology and the Center for Biomolecular and Tissue Engineering, a multi-disciplinary center focusing on protein engineering, cellular engineering and tissue engineering.

-The 3rd floor of the east complex houses the Master of Engineering Management Program and the Biologically Inspired Materials research initiative.
-The Master of Engineering Management Program is located in the northwest corner of the 3rd floor of the biomed building.
-This program integrates engineering and business principles to develop future leaders of technology-based organizations.
+The third floor of the east complex houses the Master of Engineering Management program (Duke MEM) and the Biologically Inspired Materials research initiative.
+The office suite for Duke MEM is located in the northwest corner of the third floor.
+This master's degree program integrates engineering and business principles to develop future leaders of technology-based organizations.
 Facilities include administrative offices, a student gathering space/conference room, student lockers and a student computer laboratory.

 The Vinik Building